Approximate Inference for Constructing Astronomical Catalogs from Images: Experimental results

 The MCMC procedure is certain ($> 99\%$ certainty) about the classification (star vs. galaxy) for 321 out of 385 light sources.
 Of these classifications, 319 (99.4\%) are correct.
 Of the remaining classifications (>1\% uncertainty), 50 (78.1\%) are correct.
 The VI procedure is certain ($> 99\%$ certainty) about the classification for 322 out of 385 light sources.
 Of these classifications, 318 (98.8\%) are correct.
 Of the remaining classifications (>1\% uncertainty), 53 (84.1\%) are correct.

-Table~\ref{tab:err-s82} is our main empirical result.
-It quantifies point-estimate error from MCMC and VI for the real-valued latent random variables, as well as providing a paired error comparison between each method.
-MCMC and VI both substantially outperform Photo.
-Both make especially large improvements in estimating color.
-Only our model has a prior on color; Photo estimates band flux independently for each light source.
+Table~\ref{tab:err-s82} quantifies point-estimate error from MCMC and VI for the real-valued latent random variables, as well as providing a paired error comparison between each method.
 Point-estimate errors for MCMC and VI differed significantly only for galaxy profile and galaxy axis ratio.
 For galaxy axis, MCMC outperformed VI, repeating our experience with synthetic data.
 For galaxy profile, however, VI outperformed MCMC---the opposite of how the methods compared on synthetic data.
 Sampler diagnostics, though not conclusive, suggest that insufficient mixing was not to blame.
 Model misfit, though an obvious explanation for any result not shared by synthetic data, seems inadequate because MCMC recovered the other galaxy shape parameters at least as well as VI.

 Our leading explanation is that ``ground truth'' is unreliable for galaxy profile, and that VI more accurately recreates the ground-truth mistakes.
 Recall ground truth is determined by additively combining many overlapping images.
 These images were taken through a variety of atmospheric conditions.
 Errors in the point-spread function (PSF) are likely compounded by the addition of more data.
-Galaxy profile may be particularly susceptible to errors in the PSF because it has the capacity to model image blur that should have be attributed to the PSF.
+Galaxy profile may be particularly susceptible to errors in the PSF because it has the capacity to model image blur that should have been attributed to the PSF.

 For SDSS images, MCMC had better calibrated uncertainty estimates, particularly for log flux (Figure~\ref{qq-real}, Figure~\ref{uq-real}, and Table~\ref{tab:calibration-s82}).
 Recall that on the synthetic data, MCMC substantially outperformed VI at modeling uncertainty, producing empirical uncertainties that followed their theoretical distribution almost exactly (Table~\ref{tab:calibration-synth}).
 On real data, uncertainty estimates for both MCMC and VI are worse than on synthetic data.
 Model misspecification appears to have an effect on MCMC that is comparable to the effect of the bias introduced by the independence assumptions of the variational distribution.